2026 NFL Draft Prospects: Defensive End

 Previous Seasons

-9/17/25: In 2025, Parker had 10 tackles with a sack and a pass broken up.
+2/4/26: Parker helped himself with a strong showing at the Senior Bowl.
+In 2025, Parker had 37 tackles with five sacks and a pass broken up.
 Parker has enjoyed a breakout sophomore season for the Tigers with 57 tackles, 11 sacks, and six forced fumbles in 2024.
 The 6-foot-3, 265-pounder has quality size and impressive instincts for a young player.
 In his freshman season, Parker had 5.5 sacks and 33 tackles.

 Seasonal Defensive Stats